pandas-dev/pandas/doc/source/user_guide/groupby.rst

 Group by: split-apply-combine
 *****************************

-By "group by" we are referring to a process involving one or several of the following
+By "group by" we are referring to a process involving one or more of the following
 steps:

 * **Splitting** the data into groups based on some criteria.